zslajchrt/zslajchrt.github.io/_posts/2015-08-22-developing-protean-applications-part3.md

   val itemKernel = compose[Thing with (Paper or Metal) with (Rectangle or Cylinder)] val item = itemKernel.morph(new ItemBuilder(scanEvent)) // ItemBuilder determines the final form of the item

-  assert(true, item.isInstaceOf[Thing with Material with Shape])
+  assert(true, item.isInstanceOf[Thing with Material with Shape])

-  val maybeBanknote = item.isInstaceOf[Paper with Rectangle] // true or false
+  val maybeBanknote = item.isInstanceOf[Paper with Rectangle] // true or false
 ```

 Without delving too much into the details, the program flow can be described